CUNY-CL/yoyodyne/README.md

 -   `--encoder_layers` (default: `1`): number of encoder layers
 -   `--hidden_size` (default: `512`): hidden layer size

-By default, LSTM encoders are bidirectional.
+By default, RNN (i.e., GRU and LSTM) encoders are bidirectional.
 One can disable this with the `--no_bidirectional` flag.

 ## Training options